About

 • Embrace and model Churchill’s commitment to diversity, equity, and inclusion

-• Assess student progress and participation
+• Assess student work and participation

 Qualifications